Heidi Wills: Education and early career

 Wills earned her bachelor's degree in history of science, technology, and medicine from the University of Washington.
 From 1990 to 1991, she was the President of the Associated Students of the University of Washington, where she implemented the implement the U-PASS as a replacement for the UW's struggling transportation program, which provided unlimited rides on regional public transit.

 After graduating from UW, Wills worked as an aide to King County Executive Ron Sims.

 Seattle City Council

 1999 election

 In May 1999, Seattle city councilmember Tina Podlodowski announced she would not seek reelection for Position 7.
 Wills ran for the open seat against five other candidates.
 In the September primary election, she came in second with 38% of the vote, with former councilmember Charlie Chong coming in first with 40%.
-Wills outraised Chung and all other candidates that cycle.
-In the general election, Wills defeated Chung, 55% to 45%.
+Wills outraised Chong and all other candidates that cycle.
+In the general election, Wills defeated Chong, 55% to 45%.